rkobismarck/hackerrank/README.md

 # Problems
-Hacerrank problems and solutions, it's a funny way just to stay updated in the development world.
+Hackerrank problems and solutions, it's a funny way just to stay updated in the development world.
 The exercises here are developed in JS.